Alpine skiing combined: World Championships and Winter Olympics

-Team format
+Team combined

-The alpine combined was dropped from the World Cup circuit in the 2020–21 season; the discipline had been impacted by diverging developments in downhill and slalom, which made it increasingly difficult for skiers to train in both disciplines at once.
-The 2022 Winter Olympics had a significant decline in participation in combined than past Games, further leaving the future of the event in doubt.
-The FIS began to develop a replacement format for alpine combined that would involve two-person teams assigned to downhill and slalom respectively.
-The team combined was first held at the World Championships during the 2025 edition in Saalbach-Hinterglemm, with Franjo von Allmen and Loïc Meillard heading a Swiss clean sweep of the podium in the men's competition and Mikaela Shiffrin taking her 15th Worlds medal by winning gold for the USA in the women's event alongside Breezy Johnson, tying with Christl Cranz as the skier with the most medals in the championships' history.
-The new format will make its Olympic debut in 2026.
+The individual alpine combined was dropped from the World Cup circuit in the 2020–21 season; the discipline had been impacted by diverging developments in downhill and slalom, which made it increasingly difficult for skiers to train in both disciplines at once.
+The 2022 Winter Olympics saw a significant decline in participation in combined than past Games, further leaving the future of the event in doubt.

+In response to this decline, the FIS developed a variant of the format known as team combined as a replacement, where pairs of skiers are assigned to downhill and slalom respectively.
+The team combined was first held at the World Championships during the 2025 edition in Saalbach-Hinterglemm, with Franjo von Allmen and Loïc Meillard heading a Swiss clean sweep of the podium in the men's competition and Mikaela Shiffrin taking her 15th Worlds medal by winning gold for the United States in the women's event alongside Breezy Johnson, tying with Christl Cranz as the skier with the most medals in the championships' history.

+The team combined made its Olympic debut in 2026, with the inaugural men's competition won by Franjo von Allmen and Tanguy Nef of Switzerland, and the women's competition won by Ariane Rädler and Katharina Huber of Austria.